Integrate Upgrade Readiness with System Center Configuration Manager

 - You can filter the dashboard to view data for devices in specific collections.

-- You can view the devices in a particular readiness state, and create a dynamic collection for those devices so that you can upgrade those devices if ready, or take action to bring them to a readiness state.
+- You can view the devices in a particular readiness state, and create a dynamic collection for those devices so that you can upgrade those devices if ready, or take action to remediate devices that are blocked from upgrading.

 - In order to add the connection, your Configuration Manager environment must first configure a service connection point in an online mode.
 When you add the connection to your environment, it will also install the Microsoft Monitoring Agent on the machine running this site system role.